gbdev/pandocs/content/MBC5.md

 ### 4000-5FFF - RAM bank number (Write Only)

-As for the MBC1s RAM Banking Mode, writing a value in range for $00-$0F maps the corresponding external RAM Bank (if any) into memory at A000-BFFF.
+As for the MBC1s RAM Banking Mode, writing a value in the range $00-$0F maps the corresponding external RAM bank (if any) into the memory area at A000-BFFF.

 ![](imgs/MBC5.png "imgs/MBC5.png")